 #9 Yoga Mat and Water Bottle

 Just like meditation, yoga can be beneficial for mental health—including supporting a healthier body image and more mindful eating.
-For the mom who wants to be more of a yogi, a good yoga mat and stainless steel water bottle make great self-care gifts that last for a good while.
+A good yoga mat and stainless steel water bottle make great self care gifts for moms who could use more mindfulness practices.
+Plus, they last for a good while.

 #10 Soft and Fluffy Throw Blanket or Weighted Blanket